ArturKovacs/emulsion-website/similar-programs.md

 [Website](https://github.com/muennich/sxiv)

 For Linux only.
-Can display a preview of all images within a folder and has significantly different defaults input behaviour.
+Can display a preview of all images within a folder and has significantly different default input behaviour.

 ## Eye Of Gnome

 [Website](https://wiki.gnome.org/Apps/EyeOfGnome)

 For Linux only.
-Can rotate image, display their EXIF metadata, can set an image as the wallpaper, and has the option to open images with another program.
+Can rotate images, display their EXIF metadata, can set an image as the wallpaper, and has the option to open images with another program.